Nosebleed

 • you have regular nosebleeds

-• you're taking a blood-thinning medicine, such as warfarin
+• you have a nosebleed and you're taking a medicine that helps prevent blood clots, such as warfarin

-• you have a condition that means your blood cannot clot properly, such as haemophilia
+• you have a nosebleed and you have a condition that means your blood cannot clot properly, such as haemophilia

 The GP might want to test you for haemophilia or for other conditions like anaemia.